Waterloo-Hacker-Fab/Hardware/Piezo-Nanopositioner-V1/README.md

 ## Folder Structure

 - **/CAD Design/**
   Contains all the .sldprt/.sldasm/.stl files needed to print/modify for your needs.
+  <span style="color:red"> Note: Contains BOM for the piezo stage build ("MECH_piezo_stage_BOM.xlsx") </span>

 - **/LTspice Simulation/**
   Nitty gritty simulations of schematics (good for learning, useless for recreating the project).

 - **/PCB Design/**
-  PCB design files (Gerber and drill files) for the XYZ Piezo Stage driver, along with the BOM (Digikey).
+  PCB design files (Gerber and drill files) for the XYZ Piezo Stage driver.
 Also comes with KiCAD files.
+  <span style="color:red"> Note: Contains BOM for the piezo stage PCB ("PCB_piezo_stage_BOM.csv") </span>

 - **/Pictures/**
   Pictures of the PCB and mechanical parts.